The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change

 Supplemental meal plans are great for those who want to mix fresh food with other food sources.
 This can help you save while still boosting the nutritional value of your dog’s diet.
 It can also help keep picky eaters interested in their current food.

 Ollie used to offer two supplemental meal plans: Some Ollie at 25% of the full amount of food or Mostly Ollie at 50%.
 However, the company has discontinued these plans and only offers them to current subscribers.

 The Farmer’s Dog offers a Topper Plan, which allows you to supplement your dog’s regular food.
 You can select from a few different price and portion options.
 Your available options will be reduced by the number of calories your dog requires, so bigger dogs will have more options from which to choose.
-Because my little Yorkie eats only about 154 calories a day, there were no Topper Plan options for me.
+Because my little Yorkie eats only about 154 calories a day, I had no Topper Plan options.